artemmezh/voracious/README.md

 ## Can`t start application cause ' file too short'
 This is described in this issue https://github.com/rsimmons/voracious/issues/43 Please, opening the zip file with The Unarchiver

+## Subtitle does`t show
+You should name subtitles exactly like video.
+For example, if video name is `funny-poopy.mp4` then subtitle name should be `funny-poopy.srt`